amper5and/voice.js/docs/API.md

 ## Do Not Disturb Status
-See `examples/doNotDisturb.js` for further explanations on how to get/set DND status
+See `examples/doNotDisturb.js` for further explanations on how to get/set DND status.

 #### client.settings( 'getDnd', callback )
 Response has `enabled` and `expiration` properties that indicate if DND is enabled and when it is going to expire.